jerryq27/jerryq27.github.io/_tabs/resume.md

 Worked on projects for a variety of clients:

 1. [Cash-Wa](https://web.cashwa.com/)
-  - Worked remotely with a team of contractors to redesign their customer portal
+  - Coordinated remotely with a team of contractors to redesign the customer portal
   - Used Atlassian tools such as Jira, Confluence, and Bitbucket for managing the project
-  - Tech stack involved MySQL, WordPress+Roots, and Vue3
+  - Utilized technologies such as MySQL, WordPress + Roots, and Vue
 1. [NR Connections](https://nrconnections.com/)
   - Designed WordPress plugins to meet the needs of the business and handle their subscription models
   - Setup Cloudflare to manage DNS records, block unwanted requests, and human verification for forms
-  - Tech stack involved is MySQL, WordPress, and Vue3
+  - Tech stack involved MySQL, WordPress, and Vue3

 Other tools used: Git, Docker, SSH, Bash